Contact Us

 10. Begin the implementation and search for an in-house admin/developer.

 11. Begin NetSuite training so you can understand discussions on the implementation more effectively.
-NetSuite has some of their own training courses that tend to be a little pricey, but the lessons are taught by very knowledgeable people.
+NetSuite has some of its own training courses that tend to be a little pricey, but very knowledgeable people teach the lessons.
 You can also check out other methods or even 1:1 NetSuite training by Anchor Group.
-There is a lot of information to digest and one-on-one training allows you to pause and ask questions.
+There is a lot of information to digest, and one-on-one training allows you to pause and ask questions.

 Why Consider Anchor Group?